Elaine Marie Carnegie, formerly a Paralegal and Private Investigator, worked as a

 Olivia London is a mother, an avid reader, master procrastinator, beach bum, and a proud muggle-born member of house Ravenclaw.
 She studied English/Creative Writing at the National University of Ireland: Maynooth and Northern Michigan University, where she graduated with a master's degree.
 In her free time, Olivia enjoys binge-watching Chef Gordon Ramsey, collecting mermaids, and shopping online.
 Olivia is also the owner of Stormy Island Publishing, founded in 2018.
 Find her published work at this Amazon link.

-Melissa Sell is an editor, novelist, poet, short story author, and CEO of United Faedom Publishing.
-She's a die-hard SuperWhoLockian, who enjoys baking, reading, and Halloween.
-Melissa is married to her favorite nerd, and a mother of four.
+Melissa Sell The mother of demons was born in Louisville, Kentucky, where she still resides with her five fur babies, including a wolf named Moon.
+She is an editor, novelist, poet, short story author, and owner of United Faedom Publishing.
+Melissa is a SuperWhoLockian, who enjoys baking, reading, crystals, and Halloween.
 You can find all of her links at her website: www.melissawillissell.com

 Vonnie Winslow Crist, SFWA, HWA, is author of The Enchanted Dagger, Beneath Raven's